jafudi/flexpair/README.md

-# Write and share a blog article
+# Brand name TBD

+## What is it?

+A collection of terraform modules and cloud-init scripts for deploying a shared cloud desktop with high quality audio conferencing

 ## Selected use cases